1986–87 Atlanta Hawks season

-The 1986–87 NBA season was the Hawks' 38th season in the NBA and their 19th season in the city of Atlanta.
+The 1986–87 Atlanta Hawks season was the Hawks' 38th season in the NBA and their 19th season in the city of Atlanta.
 The Hawks finished first place in the Central Division with a franchise-best record of 57–25.
 Dominique Wilkins made the All-NBA Second Team, and was selected for the 1987 NBA All-Star Game.
 In the first round of the playoffs, the Hawks defeated the Indiana Pacers in four games, but lost in five games to the 3rd-seeded Detroit Pistons in the semifinals.